gaforov/full-stack/README.md

 - Modules.
 - Native Node drivers.

+### Express.js
+- Understand how to install and use express in Node applications.
+- Creating Node and Express based servers.
+- RESTful Routing with Express.
+- Understand and use middleware for Node applications.

 ### Application Program Interfaces (APIs)
 - Understand what APIs are and how they work.
 - HTTP in Depth.